Yashraj-Jangra/SplitWise-Clone/README.md

 ## Core Concepts

 ### Groups
-- Groups are the core of SettleEase.
+- Groups are the core of {AppName}.
 All expenses are contained within a group.
 - You can create a new group and invite other registered users to join.
 - Each group has its own balance sheet, expense log, and history.